wusimon51/Secret-Santa/README.md

 # Secret-Santa
-A website for organizing Secret Santa events.
+A web app for organizing Secret Santa events.